UPDATE: DOL Announces New Proposed OT Rule

 What is the EEO-1 report?

-The EEO-1 report is a compliance survey that requires companies to collect employment data by ethnicity, gender, race, and job category and submit it to the EEOC by May 31 of each year (with notable exceptions for the past two years).
+The EEO-1 report is a compliance survey that requires companies to collect employment data by ethnicity, gender, race, and job category and submit it to the EEOC.
 The data provided by employers is used to analyze employment patterns and identify pay discrimination, which is why it’s critically important to ensure your workforce is appropriately classified as exempt or non-exempt employees.

 When Is the EEO-1 Reporting Deadline?